-My wife Eva Funderburgh is a professional artist, and has been making sculptures full-time since we both moved to Seattle in 2005.
+My partner Eva Funderburgh is a professional artist, and has been making sculptures full-time since we both moved to Seattle in 2005.
 I don’t have much talent for clay, so my main contribution is to help with her website.
 A few weeks ago we launched the third iteration of her site, which we’d been working on for several months.

 The previous version (shown above) was launched around 2008 and was basically just a Wordpress theme.
 Eva had hand-drawn some creatures and wiggly borders to make it all feel less digital, but there’s only so far you could go with that on a web page.
 The resulting site had a lot of character, but ultimately failed to put her gorgeous art front and center.
 Worse, it had failed to keep up with the increasing sophistication and complexity of her work.
 It also scaled poorly to mobile devices, and just plain looked outdated.